redis/redis-doc/topics/indexes.md

     ZADD myindex 35 Jon
     ZADD myindex 67 Helen

-In order to retrieve all persons with an age between 20 and 40, the following command can be used:
+To retrieve all persons with an age between 20 and 40, you can use the following command:

     ZRANGEBYSCORE myindex 20 40
     1) "Manuel"
     2) "Jon"

-By using the **WITHSCORES** option of `ZRANGEBYSCORE` it is also possible to obtain the scores associated with the returned elements.
+By using the **WITHSCORES** option of `ZRANGEBYSCORE`, you can also to obtain the scores associated with the returned elements.

-The `ZCOUNT` command can be used in order to retrieve the number of elements within a given range, without actually fetching the elements, which is also useful, especially given the fact the operation is executed in logarithmic time regardless of the size of the range.
+You can also use the `ZCOUNT` command to get the number of elements within a given range, without actually fetching the elements.
+This is especially useful because the operation is executed in logarithmic time regardless of the size of the range.

-Ranges can be inclusive or exclusive, please refer to the `ZRANGEBYSCORE` command documentation for more information.
+Ranges can be inclusive or exclusive; please refer to the [`ZRANGEBYSCORE` command documentation](/commands/zrangebyscore) for more information.

-**Note**: Using the `ZREVRANGEBYSCORE` it is possible to query a range in reversed order, which is often useful when data is indexed in a given direction (ascending or descending) but we want to retrieve information the other way around.
+**Note**: Using the `ZREVRANGEBYSCORE`, you can query a range in reverse order

-Using objects IDs as associated values
+### Using objects IDs as associated values
----

 In the above example we associated names to ages.
-However in general we may want to index some field of an object which is stored elsewhere.
+However, in general, we may want to index some field of an object which is stored elsewhere.
-Instead of using the sorted set value directly to store the data associated with the indexed field, it is possible to store just the ID of the object.
+Instead of using the sorted set value directly to store the data associated with the indexed field, you can just the ID of the object.

-For example I may have Redis hashes representing users.
+For example, you might be using Redis hashes to represent users.
 Each user is represented by a single key, directly accessible by ID:

     HMSET user:1 id 1 username antirez ctime 1444809424 age 38
     HMSET user:2 id 2 username maria ctime 1444808132 age 42
     HMSET user:3 id 3 username jballard ctime 1443246218 age 33

-If I want to create an index in order to query users by their age, I could do:
+If you want to create an index to query users by their age, you can store the users' IDs and ages in a sorted set as follows:

     ZADD user.age.index 38 1
     ZADD user.age.index 42 2
     ZADD user.age.index 33 3

-This time the value associated with the score in the sorted set is the ID of the object.
-So once I query the index with `ZRANGEBYSCORE` I'll also have to retrieve the information I need with `HGETALL` or similar commands.
-The obvious advantage is that objects can change without touching the index, as long as we don't change the indexed field.
+This time, the value associated with the score in the sorted set is the ID of the object.
+So once you query the index with `ZRANGEBYSCORE`, you'll have to use the ID to retrieve the indexed user hash with `HGETALL` or a similar command.

-In the next examples we'll almost always use IDs as values associated with the index, since this is usually the more sounding design, with a few exceptions.
+In the following examples, we'll almost always use IDs as values associated with the index, since this is usually the more sound design, with a few exceptions.

-Updating simple sorted set indexes
+### Updating simple sorted set indexes
----

 Often we index things which change over time.
 In the above example, the age of the user changes every year.
 In such a case it would